Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2018

 The Annual Scientific Conference on Sickle Cell and Thalassaemia is one of the must attend events of the year for consultants and specialist psychologists, nurses, scientists and all relevant experts.
-The event is an ideal opportunity to see the latest advances in diagnosis, treatment and emerging fields in haemoglobinopathies.
+The event is an ideal opportunity to learn about the latest advances in diagnosis, treatment and emerging fields in haemoglobinopathies.
 It is an opportunity to interact on the latest advances in clinical care, transition services and emerging new therapies including updates for curative treatment options.
 Furthermore, you will have the opportunity to show case your work through abstracts (oral and posters) and to network with leading and cutting edge practitioners.

-This will include lectures and networking opportunities to improve understanding of the health outcomes and health care system utilisation patterns of people with SCD, to increase evidence for public health programs, and to establish cost-effective practices to improve and extend the lives of people with SCD.
+ASCAT will include lectures and networking opportunities to improve understanding of the health outcomes and health care system utilisation patterns of people with SCD, to increase evidence for public health programs, and to establish cost-effective practices to improve and extend the lives of people with SCD.

-- World-renowned experts in the field of sickle-cell and thalassaemia
+- World-renowned experts in the field of Sickle Cell and Thalassaemia

 - Abstract presentations and poster presentation for early stage and established researchers

 - Networking opportunities with more than 200 professionals